 The meeting #9 was organized at Troyes University of Technology - Troyes.
 The meeting started with a debrief on the mid-term evaluation from ANR, which are very positive.
-Colleagues were informed about the next submissions and planned for other upcoming dissemination chances.
+Colleagues were informed about the submission of 2 journal papers to IEEE Communications Magazine and a book chapter to GSSNOA and planned for other upcoming dissemination chances.
 A public server GitHub Doctor was created .
 The code CyberCapter is now available in this GitHub, other source code will be updated soon.
 To maintain up-to-date, the consortium also arranged partners to participate in important international conferences, including IETF/ICNRG, ETSI NFV.
 For task 2, the deliverable D2.1 was finished (see Deliverables and reports).
 Content for D2.2 was defined.
 Two presentations - "The MulVAL rules adopted in the NDN domain" and "Demonstration of a new architecture Monitoring by coupling MMT and TaaS" - were presented.
 In task 3, the content for two sub-tasks T3.1 and T3.2 were defined planned and distributed to each partner.
 The new post-doctor of the project presented his PhD project to colleagues.
 Regarding task 4, the deliverable D4.1 was finished and available online (see Deliverables and reports).
 A presentation "How to cache HTTP content in NDN?" was presented.

 Meeting #8 was organized at Thales - Palaiseau.
 The consortium started by discussing the preparation for ANR's mid-term evaluation, which will occur in two weeks (October 3rd, 2016).
-In addition, partners considered and distributed the work for publication chances.
+In addition, partners considered and distributed the work for publication chances, regarding a journal paper for IEEE Communications Magazine and a book chapter proposition for GSSNOA 2016.
 In task 2, the workflow of communication between CyberCapter and MMT was defined.
 Colleagues were informed about the status of deliverable D2.1.
 In task 3, an intern from Thales presented his work during the internship, especially the analyze of Tosca and Tacker - an orchestrater Open Source.
 Regarding task 4, the consortium was presented two demonstration videos and decided to put them online (see in Demonstration).

 Meeting #7 was organized in Orange labs in Lannion.